Skip to content

 How to know if you have diabetes

-“We do what’s called a glycated haemoglobin test, which gives an indication of your blood glucose over the past three months,” explains Hamish.
-“There’s a range that is diagnostic of diabetes, and there’s a range that’s considered normal – and then there’s something in between, which is a prediabetic range.”
+“We do a fasting glucose level and a glycated haemoglobin test, which gives an indication of your blood glucose over the past three months,” explains Hamish.
+“There’s a range that is diagnostic of diabetes, and there’s a range that’s considered normal – and then there’s something in between.

 Managing diabetes